vtexdocs/help-center-content/docs/known-issues/en/automatic-field-doesnt-calculate-the-field-correctly-when-set-to-calculate-during-the-first-hour-of-the-day.md

 ---
-title: Automatic field doesn't calculate the field correctly when set to "Calculate during the first hour of the day"
+title: 'Automatic field doesn't calculate the field correctly when set to "Calculate during the first hour of the day"'
 id: 6DieNCI6paEUeg06cKsCYI
 status: PUBLISHED
 createdAt: 2018-12-17T18:37:45.246Z